juristr/juristr.github.com/_posts/2016-11-14-ng2-template-driven-form-validators.md

 ---

 <div class="article-intro">
-    Angular 2 has <a href="/blog/2016/08/ng2-forms-first-look/">two different kind of Forms API</a>, the reactive and template driven approach.
+    Angular version 2+ has <a href="/blog/2016/08/ng2-forms-first-look/">two different kind of Forms API</a>, the reactive and template driven approach.
 In this article we will focus on the template driven approach and learn how to use it as well as how to build a custom validator with it.
 </div>

+{% assign message = "Contents are based on Angular version 2+." %}
+{% include warn-notice.html %}

 {% include postads %}

 [Todd Motto](https://twitter.com/toddmotto) recently published a similar article on ["Reactive FormGroup validation with AbstractControl in Angular 2"](https://toddmotto.com/reactive-formgroup-validation-angular-2), which you might definitely want to check out for the reactive kind of approach to this.

-## A simple Angular 2 Form
+## A simple Angular Form

-Ok, before starting, let's take a look at our simple Angular 2, template driven form.
+Ok, before starting, let's take a look at our simple Angular, template driven form.

 ```html
 <form #form="ngForm" (ngSubmit)="onSubmit(form.value)">